I’ve heard more than once the misconception that selling insurance is easy.

 Remember, you have full control of your focus and effort!

 The 10% of agents that absolutely knock it out of the park are glued to their phones on a daily basis, it’s in their blood!
-If you’re scared of the phoning, then go sell Iphones at the Apple Store.
+If you’re scared of the phoning, then go sell iphones at the Apple Store.
 If you’re lazy, then go get a salaried job.

 Long term, if you don’t make friends with the phone you have little chance of success selling insurance.